 We may have difficulty establishing additional collaborative alliances, particularly with respect to our TLR-targeted drug candidates and technology and our GSO technology.
 For example, potential partners may note that our TLR collaborations with Novartis and with Merck KGaA have been terminated.
 Potential partners may also be reluctant to establish collaborations with respect to IMO-2125, IMO-3100, IMO-2055, and our other TLR-targeted drug candidates, given our recent setbacks with respect to these drug candidates.
-Additionally, in the event we seek collaborations for our GSO program, any potential collaborators may not be willing to enter into a collaboration with us due to the early stage of this technology.
+Additionally, in the event we seek collaborations for our GSO program, any potential collaborations with us due to the early stage of this technology.
 We also face, and expect to continue to face, significant competition in seeking appropriate collaborators.